Uniform Inference in High-Dimensional Threshold Regression Models: The Lasso Estimator and Oracle Inequalities

-Assumption \ref{as1} imposes weaker conditions on covariates and error terms compared to the fixed covariates and gaussian errors in \cite{lee2016} and the sub-gaussian covariates and errors in \cite{canerkock2017}, as we allow for heteroskedastic non-subgaussian error terms and non-subgaussian covariates.
+\begin{rem} Assumption \ref{as1} imposes weaker conditions on the covariates and error terms compared to the fixed covariates and gaussian errors in \cite{lee2016} and the sub-gaussian covariates and errors in \cite{canerkock2017}, as it allows for heteroskedastic non-subgaussian error terms and non-subgaussian covariates. \end{rem}